Insulin Resistance and Diabetes

 - Eat a healthy diet.
 Think fruits, vegetables, whole grains, nuts, beans, fish, legumes, and other lean protein.

-Some people with insulin resistance may also need to take the prescription drug metformin to help control it.
+Some people with insulin resistance may also need to take metformin.